Persistence – Reflection on Luke 11:5-13

 Attributions

-This site has written permission to use the New Revised Standard Version Catholic Edition (NRSVCE) Bible Matthew 9 Bible passage.
+This site has written permission to use the New Revised Standard Version Catholic Edition (NRSVCE) Bible Luke 11 passage.

 The Immersive Prayer website follows the guidelines for image web use at the Brooklyn Museum and the Jewish Museum websites.